 One of Town Meeting's important responsibilities is reviewing and passing the Town budget.
 Our budget process needs to be more accessible and inclusive to residents that want to make budget requests.

-As we begin to recover from COVID, I support the ability of the Town to continue remote participation in meetings to build on the unprecedented level of attendance at various town meetings and committees during COVID.
+As we continue to recover from COVID, I support the ability of the Town to continue remote participation in meetings to build on the unprecedented level of attendance at various town meetings and committees during COVID.
 Remote access allows those with caregiving and work responsibilities more opportunity to participate in our town structures.
+I voted for the Warrant Articles that will allow hybrid access to continue.

 Everyone has a right to safe and affordable housing.

-Join me in voting this election for the Community Preservation Act, to provide additional funds for affordable housing, open space and historic preservation.
+Last year, I voted for and actively worked for passage of the Community Preservation Act, to provide additional funds for affordable housing, open space and historic preservation.

-The town is about to embark on creating a new Housing Production Plan.
-This process must include deep community engagement and input from many stakeholders with special effort to include the input of marginalized groups.
+The town is in the process of creating a new Housing Production Plan.
+I advocated with Town staff, the Housing Advisory Board and the consultants hired by the Town that this process include deep community engagement and input from many stakeholders with special effort to include the input of marginalized groups.

-Seniors are 20% of Brookline's population, and they rely on the town for many essential services.
-The needs of seniors need to be centered in town planning.
+Older Adults are 20% of Brookline's population, and they rely on the town for many essential services.
+The needs of older adults need to be centered in town planning.

 We should fully fund the Senior Center and provide funds for needed senior-focused social services as we recover from COVID-19.

-We should assist seniors who are struggling with food insecurity.
+We should assist older adults who are struggling with food insecurity.

-As we update our streets and sidewalks, we should ensure that the accessibility and mobility needs of our seniors are taken into account.
+As we update our streets and sidewalks, we should ensure that the accessibility and mobility needs of older adults are taken into account.
+I support pedestrian infrastructure and lighting through the Town budget.

 Climate & Sustainability